Eggscantfly/Rabbids-Go-Home-SNS-Audio-Converter/README.md

 ## Other info
-This tool could possibly be used for other LyN Engine Titles e.g. (Rabbids Travel in Time, Rabbids Land Just Dance 2, Zombie U ect ect. )
+This tool could possibly be used for other LyN Engine Titles e.g. (Rabbids Travel in Time, Rabbids Land, Just Dance 2, Zombie U ect. )